yarospence/yarospence/README.md

 - 🔭 I’m currently working on **React JS and blockchain development projects**

-- 🌱 I’m currently learning Fullstack blockchain development
+- 🌱 I’m currently learning Next.JS development

 - 👯 I’m looking to collaborate on any **Decentralized Finance projects**

 - 👨‍💻 All of my projects are available to view at [yarospence.io](yarospence.io)

-- 📝 I regularly review and trade currencies (crypto & fiat)
+- 📝 A Hobby of mine is that I regularly review and trade currencies (crypto & fiat).

-- 💬 Feel free to ask me about **React JS and Solidity**
+- 💬 Feel free to ask me about **Solidity and React JS**

 - 📫 How to reach me **on Twitter or Instagram @yarospence**